 Use of Enumerations

-The main purpose of the enumerations is to replace the numeric values, which we would use, if there were no enumeration types.
-In this way the code becomes simpler and easier to read.
+The main purpose of the enumerations is to simplify code and make it easier to understand by replacing numeric values with text strings.

-Another very important application of the enumerations is the pressure exercised by the compiler to use constants from the enumerations and not just numbers.
-Thus we minimize future errors in the code.
-For example, if we use an int variable instead of a variable from enumerations and a set of constants for the valid values, nothing prevents us from assigning the variable any value, e.g. -6723.
+Another very important advantage of enumerations is the requirement by the compiler to use the constants of the enumeration instead of numbers, minimizing the chance on errors in the code.
+For example, if we use an int variable instead of a constant from the enumeration, nothing prevents us from later assigning a wrong value to that integer variable.

-To make this clearer, consider the following example: create a class "coffee price calculator", which is calculating the price of each type of coffee, offered in the coffee shop:
+To clarify this, consider the following example: a class "coffee price calculator", which calculates the price of each type of coffee offered in the coffee shop: